-Grilled swordfish served with a deliciously smoky charred tomato basil compound butter, a fresh summer meal that comes together in minutes!
+Moist Grilled swordfish served with a deliciously smoky charred tomato basil compound butter!
+This is a simple fresh summer meal that comes together in minutes!
+No marinade needed.

 This post is sponsored by Pure Flavor®.
 All opinions are my own.